What is a Syndicated Loan?

 A Syndicated Loan is a credit facility or fixed loan amount offered by a pool of lenders, which are collectively referred to as syndicates.

-How Syndicated Loans Work
+How Syndicated Loans Work (Step-by-Step)

 Each lender in the syndicate contributes a portion towards the total loan – effectively sharing in the lending risk and potential for capital loss.

 Syndicated loans are a form of lending in which a group of lenders provides financing for a borrower under a single credit facility agreement.

 Formally, the term “syndication” is defined as the process whereby the contractual lending commitment is split up and transferred to lenders.

 Leveraged loans are one of the most common financing instruments structured by a syndicate of lenders.